Drone mapping trees with PIX4Dmatic

 - The thick tree cover made the job tricky

-- Limitation of traditional surveying equipment such a total station
+- Limitations of traditional surveying equipment, such as a total station

 The dense canopy made the work extremely difficult.
 Traditional GPS failed because the branches blocked satellite signals, and standard ground equipment, like total stations, was unusable because the thick vegetation limited visibility to just a few feet.
 Additionally, the lack of a clear view made it nearly impossible to track which trees had already been measured.
 To overcome this, the team used a drone to capture the site from above, "stitching" the images together to create a map that was both faster and more accurate than traditional methods.